duneanalytics/docs/docs/query/DuneSQL-reference/SQL-language/datatypes.md

 ### `UINT256`

 A 256-bit unsigned integer with a minimum value of 0 and a maximum value of 2^256 - 1.
 This data type can represent only non-negative integers, including very large positive integers, as well as zero.
 Since there is no sign bit, all 256 bits can be used to represent the magnitude of the number.
+This data type is commonly used in EVM smart contracts to represent balances and other quantities.

 ### `INT256`

 A 256-bit signed two's complement integer with a minimum value of -2^255 and a maximum value of 2^255 - 1.
 This data type can represent a wide range of values, including very large negative and positive integers, as well as zero.

+This data type is commonly used in EVM smart contracts to represent balances and other quantities, more specifically when the value can be negative.